figante/multi-lorentzian/README.md

         3.79816         -1      1e-10      1e-10      1e+10      1e+10
           1e-10         -1      1e-10      1e-10      1e+10      1e+10

-\# Here I define the model to fit the PDS in band1.
+\# Here I define the model to fit PS2.
 This would be like eq.
-3 (second row) in my paper.
+3 (second row) in Mendez et al. 2024.
-\# Notice how some of the parameters are linked to PDS1
+\# Notice how some of the parameters are linked to those of PS1
-\# I only leave the normalisations free
+\# I only leave the normalisations of the Lorentzians free

 model  2:2pds lorentz + lorentz + lorentz + lorentz + lorentz + lorentz + lorentz + lorentz + lorentz + lorentz
 = 1pds:p1